ncatlab/nlab-content/pages/2/5/3/0/352/content.md

 For a very gentle introduction to notions of higher categories, try [The Tale of <em>n</em>-Categories](http://math.ucr.edu/home/baez/week73.html#tale), which begins in "week73" of This Week's Finds and goes on from there... keep clicking the links.

-For a slightly more formal but still pathetically easy introduction, try:
+For a slightly more formal but still fairly gentle introduction, try:

 * [[John Baez]], [An Introduction to n-Categories](http://arxiv.org/abs/q-alg/9705009), in <em>7th Conference on Category Theory and Computer Science</em>, eds.
 E. Moggi and G. Rosolini, Springer Lecture Notes in Computer Science vol. 1290, Springer, Berlin, 1997.